Gil Artist Residency

 Price for the month is 80.000 isk kr.

 Application deadline is open and we will review applications as soon as possible.

 To apply please e-mail email@example.com with a short description of a project proposal as well as a portfolio, either a website or a .pdf file.

-For 2022 we will open for applications in the month of June this year.
+For availabilities in 2022 we will open for applications in June.